-This loop can be hiked in a single long, strenuous day, but with four campgrounds it is also a good backpacking route.
+This loop can be hiked in a single long, strenuous day, but with four campgrounds it’s also a good backpacking route.
 It can also be ridden on horseback or mountain bike.
-Unless you happen to visit during the Cuneo Creek trail trial weekend, the loop offers solitude with no traffic noise and few visitors.
+Unless you happen to visit during the Cuneo Creek Endurance Ride in mid-September or the Grasshopper Peak Redwoods Run in early June, the loop offers solitude with no traffic noise and few visitors.

 To reach the trailhead, drive west on Mattole Road through Bull Creek Flats.
 Just past the turnoff for Albee Campground, the road crosses a bridge over Bull Creek.
 Right before the big trees end and Mattole Read emerges into a prairie, turn left onto the unsigned Grasshopper Multi Use Trail (also known as Grasshopper Road) and then park in one of the two pullouts to your right.

 Grasshopper Road immediately leaves the big lowland redwoods behind and begins climbing steadily through more mundane, but still old-growth, redwood uplands.
 Typically of upland redwoods, the forest is dense with huckleberry and tanoak.

 Turn right onto Grieg Road.
 The road levels out a little but continues to climb through redwood uplands.
 The trail breaks out into a more open wooded area but then re-enters the redwoods.

 The best redwoods of the hike are at Whiskey Flat, where there’s a trail camp located in a small but nice old-growth grove.
 This is one of the better places to camp among redwoods, except there can be a lot of mosquitoes here.

 The old-growth redwoods end almost immediately after Whiskey Flat.
 The grade picks up again and the road switchbacks up the hillside, finally reaching Hanson Ridge.